 Life insurance companies need to know how your current health is.

-Life insurers will review your medical records, prescription databases, and the results of the life insurance paramedical exam if it is required.
+Life insurers will review your medical records, prescription databases, and the results of the paramedical exam.

 As part of life insurance underwriting, companies need to know about any medical conditions you’ve had.

-The following is a great article about high-risk health issues that are especially important to underwriters when reviewing your medical history.
+The following is a great article about high-risk life insurance when health issues are involved.

 In the above article, we detail many health conditions, including: